Abhishek6912/CodSoft/README.md

 # CodSoft_internship

+🚀 Welcome to the CodeSoft Web Development Internship!
+This repository contains the completed tasks for the internship program.

+🌐 About CodeSoft: CodeSoft is a dynamic and diverse community focused on leadership development, learning, and fostering shared interests.
+We provide platforms and resources to empower our community members to take on leadership roles and make a positive impact.

+📝 Internship Tasks: This repository includes completed tasks for Levels 1 of the web development internship.
+Tasks range from creating a personal portfolio to building a to-do list application and more.

 (Level 1)
 Task 1:- PORTFOLIO PAGE Creating a personal portfolio using CSS and HTML is a popular beginner web development project.
 Header Section: Add your name or a logo at the top.
 Optionally, include a brief introduction or tagline.
 About Section: Insert an image of yourself.
 Write a short bio highlighting your skills and experience.
 Skills Section: List your key skills or areas of expertise.
 Projects Section: Showcase samples of your work or projects.
 Include project titles, descriptions, and images.
 Resume Section: Provide a link to download your resume in PDF format.
 Contact Section: Include your contact information, such as email address and phone number.
 Footer: Add a copyright notice and any additional links or information.